-11 best anthology series on Netflix for your upcoming couch session
+11 Best Anthology Series on Netflix for Your Upcoming Couch Session

 Spending hours on the couch trying to finish an entire season of a popular K-drama over a weekend is something most of us have done at some point.
 But not everyone can afford that much time out of their busy schedule to dedicate to a particular show.
 Besides, unless you’re watching the whole series within a single day (hence sacrificing your precious sleep), committing to a TV show also requires a good memory of all the backstories, characters and nitty gritty details that appeared in past episodes.
 Which makes it easy to get bored midway through, especially if the plot is particularly complex.

-Netflix’s anthology series present a creative solution to all the above-mentioned issues.
-Each episode or season of these TV shows is created with a different narrative while maintaining the theme of the series.
+Netflix’s anthology series presents a creative solution to all the above-mentioned issues.
+Here, each episode or season of these TV shows is created with a different narrative while maintaining the theme of the series.
 There’s a fresh story with new characters to look forward to in every episode, so casual viewers don’t need to start from the very beginning if they want to get into the show.

 Need some inspiration on what to watch this week?
 We’ve put together a guide to the best anthology series available on Netflix right now.
 Spanning a diversity of genres including sci-fi, romance, true crime and horror, these programmes are innovative, well-scripted, and promise to leave a lasting impression.